College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-Any student pursuing a degree in nursing needs to check out Central New Mexico Community College.
+Any student who is interested in nursing needs to look into Central New Mexico Community College.
 Located in the large city of Albuquerque, CNM is a public college with a large student population.
-A Best Colleges rank of #534 out of 2,217 colleges nationwide means CNM is a great college overall.
+A Best Colleges rank of #534 out of 2,217 schools nationwide means CNM is a great college overall.

-There were about 156 nursing students who graduated with this degree at CNM in the most recent data year.
-Students who receive their degree from the nursing program make about $61,083 for their early career.
+There were approximately 185 nursing students who graduated with this degree at CNM in the most recent year we have data available.
+Graduates who receive their degree from the nursing program earn around $61,083 in their early career salary.

 More information about a degree in nursing from Central New Mexico Community College